A school friend’s dad had the mantra that “if you’ve never missed a flight, you’re spending way too much time in airports”.

 We’d considered taking the train through France in our initial plans then decided to fly instead.

-The lesson: flying isn’t the only option.
+Pro tip: flying isn’t the only option.
 Seriously consider alternative transport means.

 Love this article?
 Pin it for later!